1,000+ Opportunities

 Targeted Grant recipients, please continue to email PAsmart@pattan. net

-Based on current listing details, eligibility includes: PA schools, school districts, CTE providers, nonprofits, and higher education institutions in partnerships with broad cross-sector collaboration Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: PA schools, school districts, CTE providers, nonprofits, and higher education institutions in partnerships with broad cross-sector collaboration.
+Confirm the full requirements in the official notice before applying.